Nashat Akram: Al-Shabab

 In 2004, Nashat signed with the giant club Al-Shabab; in his first season, the team won the Saudi Premier League, and won the title again in 2006, where Akram also won the league's Player of the Year and Foreign Player of the Year awards.

 Al-Ain and moving to England controversy

 On 1 August 2007, Nashat Akram signed a 1-year contract with the club Al-Ain from UAE for 1 million dollars, he was also linked to England with Sunderland.

 During the current transfer window (January 2008), Akram agreed a deal to sign for Sven-Göran Eriksson's Manchester City side following a successful trial spell.
 Described by the Swede as an "elegant footballer," Akram was however refused the necessary work permit due to Iraq's FIFA ranking being outside the world's top 70 at the time.
-After his unsucceful transfer move, Nashat returned to Al Ain and the team finished 6th (out of 12) in the league that season.
+After his unsuccessful transfer move, Nashat returned to Al Ain and the team finished 6th (out of 12) in the league that season.
 Following that season he signed for Al-Gharafa on a free transfer.